Grand Bois, Amsterdam Island

 Phylica forest covered only the lowlands of the island, up to the height of some 250 m above the sea level.

-This tree is not the only plant species in lowland – Grand Bois includes also several grasses, ferns and other plants.
-Unfortunately the impact of introduced plant species is increasing.
+This tree is not the only plant species in lowland – Grand Bois includes also several kinds of grass, ferns and other plants.
+Unfortunately, the impact of introduced plant species is increasing.

 Earlier, before the building of Suez Canal, the travel to Australia and New Zealand required a long trip across the Indian Ocean.
 The hunting of seals and whales in the far southern seas became a profitable business in the 19th century.
 Amsterdam Island was one of the very few more or less hospitable places in the wast, deserted expanses of Southern Ocean.

 Thus quite a few ships stopped here and harvested the forest for wood.
-In 1871 there were released five cattle and the number of these animals stabylised around 2000.
+In 1871 there were released five cattle and the number of these animals stabilized around 2000.
 There were released other animals – cats, pigs, goats.
 The biggest impact was left by cattle – animals trampled the ground and ate the trees wherever they could access them.

 Humans caused also several devastating fires – the accumulated peat was burning well in the dry periods of the year.